 The VEC Program requires the young adult to live in a Supervised Living Arrangement (SLA).
-This means the assigned DCYF VEC caseworker provides regular supervision (visits to the home and check-ins with the young adult), another agency provides supervision, supervision is provided by the adult supporter (for example a kinship parent) with whom the young adult lives, or a Resident Advisor in a dormitory may provide supervision.
+This means the assigned DCYF YDS caseworker provides regular supervision (visits to the home and check-ins with the young adult), another agency provides supervision, supervision is provided by the adult supporter with whom the young adult lives, or a Resident Advisor in a dormitory may provide supervision.